eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 * The optional field `"qos"` sets the maximum Quality of Service to request when subscribing for messages.
 Its value can be `0` for at-most-once delivery, `1` for at-least-once delivery and `2` for exactly-once delivery.
   The default value is `2` (exactly-once).
-  Support of any Quality of Service depends on the external MQTT broker; [AWS IoT][awsiot] for example does not acknowledge subscriptions with `qos=2`.
+  Support of any Quality of Service depends on the external MQTT broker

 ```json
 {